Roath Local History Society was founded in 1978, by the late Alec Keir and a group of enthusiastic local historians.

 - Treasurer: Peter Jones

-- Committee Members: Martin Sheldon, Gareth Brown, Graeme Brown, Carol Ball and
+- Committee Members: Martin Sheldon, Gareth Brown, Graeme Brown, Carol Ball, Ted Richards.

 - Research Convenor: Malcolm Ranson.

 Programme of Indoor Lectures

 A series of lectures by prominent speakers, on the second Thursday of the month, from September to May.
 These are held at The Church Hall of St. Andrews United Reformed Church, Pen-y-Lan Road, Roath, Cardiff.
 CF24 3PB (at the junction with Wellfield Road).
 The evening begins at 19.45, with complimentary refreshments and a chance to socialise.
 At 8 o’clock, the meeting is called to order, for Announcements and the Introduction of the Speaker.